 Leading Indicator of Failure

 Yes, unions elevate wages for workers.
 This may last for many years.
 However, it is debatable if this is sustainable.
 In the long run, their wages can go to zero.
 Unions are a good leading indicator for industries that will fail, as many industries with unions tend to lose money and go bankrupt, as in the case of the auto makers.
 Unions are predicting governments to fail, as the extra expense from unions are exacerbating the debt crises.
-The difference between the government and a business is that the government can continue to lose money for a much longer period of time, by stealing money from children and you through deficits and debts.
+The difference between the government and a business is that the government can continue to lose money for a much longer period of time, by stealing from children and you through deficits and debts.

 Another reason that unions have survived so long, is possibly because a politician can get more votes from unions than from employers.
 Union members outnumber their employers.
 It also gives the perception that the politican is fighting for the underdog, or the "working-class family" against the big evil corporation (even though union workers make more than the average American and Canadian).
 Therefore, politicians traditionally catered to unions and never illegalized them.
 This is another problem with democracy because the masses are not necessarily right.